MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/install.md

 ### Non Administrator Install

-If you do not have administration rights you can use the [Non Administration Install](./non-administrator-local-install.md)
+If you don't have administration rights, you can use the [Non-Administration Install](./non-administrator-local-install.md)

 ### Checking prerequisites